Skip to main content

 Synergistic Effects of Combined Therapies

 The rationale for combined therapeutic approaches stems from the understanding that metabolic disorders, such as obesity and type 2 diabetes, are often characterized by multiple underlying pathophysiological defects.
 Targeting a single pathway may offer limited or unsustainable improvements.
-Emerging research and clinical trials are increasingly focusing on that simultaneously activate several hormonal receptors to achieve more comprehensive metabolic benefits.
+Emerging research and clinical trials are increasingly focusing on multi-agonist peptides that simultaneously activate several hormonal receptors to achieve more comprehensive metabolic benefits.

 Consider the development of dual and triple agonists, such as those targeting GLP-1 (Glucagon-Like Peptide-1), GIP (Glucose-dependent Insulinotropic Polypeptide), and glucagon receptors.
 GLP-1 receptor agonists enhance glucose-dependent insulin secretion, suppress glucagon release, slow gastric emptying, and promote satiety.
 GIP also stimulates insulin secretion.
+Glucagon, while typically raising blood glucose, can also increase energy expenditure and influence lipid metabolism.
+By combining these actions in a single molecule, these novel agents aim to:

 Table 1 ∞ Mechanisms of Multi-Agonist Peptide Therapies